-Although there are no schools in the Houston area that offer holistic nutrition programs, there are two schools that offer nutrition degree options.
-Explore the coursework topics and internship opportunities at the universities below.
+Although there aren't many schools in the Houston area that offer holistic nutrition programs, there are a few schools that offer nutrition degree options.
+Explore the coursework topics and internship opportunities at the two universities below.
 Also take a look at the statistics table to get additional details -- ranging from tuition rates to campus settings -- on the schools.

-- With an enrollment of over 40,000 students, the University of Houston is the larger of the two schools.
-This public research university is located about five miles from the city's center and offers a minor, a bachelor's degree and a master's degree in human nutrition.
+- With an enrollment of more than 40,000 students, the University of Houston is the larger of the two schools.
+This public research university is located about five miles from the city's center and offers a minor, a bachelor's degree in human nutrition and a master's degree in nutrition.